 With sleep tied to many elements of our overall wellness, resting up with the 7-9 hours recommended for adults is necessary for keeping the body’s systems in order.
 According to the National Sleep Foundation, a full night’s rest works to replenish the body, regulate hormones, and protect against inflammation and disease.
 Not only will you wake up refreshed, but you can move throughout the day knowing that you gave your body what it needs to function at its best.
 And if you’re looking to improve your sleep hygiene, you can find our tips here.

 Nourish the Body with Nutrient-Rich Foods

-With popular detox programs built around restriction and, often, an element of starvation, the idea that cleansing can be nourishing might make some a little skeptical.
+With popular detox programs built around restriction, the idea that cleansing can be nourishing might make some a little skeptical.
 But filling your diet with nutrient-rich, whole foods is one of the most beneficial ways to support natural detoxification.
 Plants are immensely powerful, as they provide fuel and renew the body’s capacity to heal -- something a liquids-only diet doesn’t quite accomplish.
 Make sure you’re getting your nutrients with foods like fruits, vegetables, nuts, and whole grains.
 With plants as your baseline, you’ll find yourself feeling balanced and energized.

 Get Your Blood Pumping